• Skip to primary navigation

 Instructions

-Brush the broiler pan with oil.
+Brush the broiler pan with oil so that the salmon will not stick.
 Melt butter in a small pan.
-Baste the top of the salmon with the melted butter and place skin side down on the broiler.
+Baste the top of the salmon with the melted butter and place skin side down on the broiler pan.

-Broil for about 5 minutes.
-Then turn over, gently peel away the skin with a spatula and discard.
+• Broil for about 5 minutes.
+Then if you would like to, turn salmon over, gently peel away the skin with a spatula and discard.
 Broil salmon for an additional 4-5 minutes.

-• For Homemade Mayonnaise: Whisk egg yolks in a large round bottom bowl tilting the bowl at an angle so that you can beat them well with a balloon whisk.
+• Whisk egg yolks in a large round bottom bowl tilting the bowl at an angle so that you can beat them well with a balloon whisk.
 Add mustard and continue to whisk until quite thick.

 We actually shifted between using a strong wrist movement whisking by hand and the electric hand blender with a whisk attachment.